SciBorgo/Missing-data/paper/paper.md

 relation to missingness, and provide recommendations for exploring, visualising and reporting missing data.

-## Missing data across the analysis pathway
+## Practices to avoid across the analysis pathway

 Practice to avoid: *Unreported missing values.* While not always the case, even if not reported, missing data can be obvious.
 A recent paper examined the